BICYCLE MASTER PLAN

 To view or download the map select the links below:

-This Map has been printed and is available at the MPO Offices, City Hall (City Managers Office), Main, La Farge & Southside Library’s, All Area Bike Shops, Santa Fe Convention & Visiors Bureau, New Mexico State Convention and Visitors Bureau, Santa Fe Chamber of Commerce & Travel Bug.
+Printed copies of the Map are available at the MPO Offices, City Hall (City Managers Office), Main, La Farge & Southside Library’s, All Area Bike Shops, Santa Fe Convention & Visiors Bureau, New Mexico State Convention and Visitors Bureau, Santa Fe Chamber of Commerce & Travel Bug.

 Keith Wilson, MPO Senior Planner